 Many consumers still prefer to buy electronic items in-store because they have the options of testing the usability of the products.

-Be inspired to provide your customers with a great in-store experience.
-You can start
+Be inspired to provide your customers with a great in-store experience!

-3. Consumer behaviors have encouraged the concept of “reverse showroom”.
+3. Consumer behaviours have encouraged the concept of “reverse showroom”